East Texas Attractions and Things to Do

 Marshall is well known for its "Wonderland of Lights," one of the largest light festivals in the country when lit during the Christmas season, and the original and largest Christmas festival in Texas.

 Each evening, visitors can enjoy more than a million lights located in hundreds of displays that showcase Marshall’s historic town square and the Street of Dreams.

 Attractions include horse-drawn buggy rides, touring buses, ice skating rinks, snow globe, laser light shows, and more.

 The Historic Harrison County Courthouse is the center of events, and visitors enjoy the nightly synchronized light and music shows.
 Festival activities take place throughout the city, but much of them take place in the downtown square.
 There is no cost to enjoy the synchronized light and sound show on the courthouse.
-The evening music show begins at 7:10 PM each evening on the Street of Dreams.

 Marshall has more than 100 historical markers and medallions, such as the T&P Depot marker (see below), with several sites listed on the National Register of Historic Places.
 Many of Marshall's Victorian homes have been restored, and several function as B&Bs.
 Also fully restored is the Harrison County Courthouse.